DAT210/Reviews/README.md

 	instance/ <-- must be added
 		config.py <-- must be added
 ```
-As one could see the *instance* folder with its content is missing, but could be added manually or else it will be added if one starts the API server.\
+As one can see the *instance* folder with its content is missing, but could be added manually or else it will be added if one starts the API server.\
 The _config.py_ file has the following structure:
 ```
 APP_NAME = 'Review API'